MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-assess.md

 ms.prod: wpa
 ---

-# Collaboration assessment
+# Ways of working assessment

-The Collaboration assessment dashboard uses a Power BI template that’s populated by Workplace Analytics data to conduct a broad diagnostic of a company’s collaboration culture and employee experience.
+The Ways of working assessment dashboard uses a Power BI template that’s populated by Workplace Analytics data to conduct a broad diagnostic of a company’s collaboration culture and employee experience.
 It is designed to highlight collaboration patterns for different groups and organizational levels and to identify opportunities for improvements.

 The different pages in the report help you answer the following related questions: